emilioponce/your-weight-on-habitable-exoplanets/README.md

-# Your weight on distant and potentially habitable exoplanets
+# Your weight on some distant and potentially habitable exoplanets

 This project implements React's Render Props pattern (children as a function approach), trying to give you a good example of its value.